On the Birational Geometry of Schubert Varieties: Preliminaries

 Equivalently, a fundamental weight $\omega$ corresponding to a simple root $\alpha$ is cominuscule if the coefficient of $\alpha$ at the highest root of $R$ is $1$.
 This characterization leads easily to a complete table of all the minuscule and cominuscule weights. \\ \\ \centerline{ }

 For any (co)minuscule fundamental weight $\omega$ we define $P_{\omega}$ as the maximal parabolic subgroup corresponding to $\omega$.
-An element $w \in W$ is called (co)minuscule with respect to $\omega$ if it is reduced modulo the Weyl group of $P_{\omega}$ denoted by $W_{P_{\omega}}$.
+An element $w \in W$ is called (co)minuscule with respect to $\omega$ if it is a representative of minimal length in its class modulo the Weyl group of $P_{\omega}$ denoted by $W_{P_{\omega}}$.
 In this case the Schubert variety $X_{P_{\omega}}(w):=\overline{BwP_{\omega}/P_{\omega}}$ is also called (co)minuscule.
 By \cite{Ste96} every (co)minuscule element has a unique reduced expression up to commuting relations.
 Therefore, we will usually write $Q_w$ instead of $Q_{\widetilde{w}}$.
 The next theorem describes the shape of minuscule quivers.
 It is proven in \cite[Proposition 4.1]{Per07}.
 The fact that we do not exclude the non-simply laced case hardly changes anything in the proof.
 As a semisimple linear algebraic group and its dual group have the same Weyl group, the cominuscule case follows immediately.

 \begin{thm} Let $\widetilde{w} = (s_{\beta_1}, \ldots, s_{\beta_r})$ be a reduced expression of an element $w$ in the Weyl group $W$ and $\omega$ a fundamental weight.
 Then $w$ is minuscule with respect to $\omega$ if and only if the following three conditions hold. \begin{enumerate} \item The element $\beta_r$ is the unique simple root such that $\langle \beta_r^{\vee}, \omega \rangle = 1$. \item Let $i \succ r$ be a vertex of the quiver such that $s(i)$ does not exist.
 Then there is a unique arrow from $i$ to a vertex $k$ and we have $\langle \beta_i^{\vee}, \beta_k \rangle = -1$. \item Let $i \succ r$ be a vertex of the quiver such that $s(i)$ exists.
 Then there are two possibilities.
 Either there are two distinct vertices $k_1$, $k_2$ with an arrow coming from $i$ or there is a unique vertex $k$ with an arrow coming from $i$.
 In the first case,